Odmfundityala/Websites-/README.md

 # Websites-
-These are websites i created foa fee
+These are websites i created for fee.